gitter-badger/tinysystemd/README.md

 Please, read `man 7 tinysystemd` if you want to read about the new naming scheme.

-And finally, if you **really** want to get some compatibility, you may install `tinysystemd-compat` and `tinysystemd-utils-compat` packages.
+And finally, if you **really** want to get some compatibility, you may add command `export PATH=$PATH":/opt/tinysystemd/bin"` to your shell config file.

 ###What about graphical desktop?